HumanSignal/label-studio/docs/source/guide/webhooks.md

 - `emit_webhooks_for_instanses()`
   So as usualy we want to send serialized instances there is function `emit_webhooks_for_instanses()`.
 Be sure you have `serializer` in `WebhookAction.ACTIONS` field.

-### Calling in API
+### Calling in API views
-Usually, we have many CRUD methods in API.
+Usually, we have many CRUD REST methods in API.
 So There are 2 decorators to make it easier:

 - `@api_webhook()`
   It's used for `POST`/`PUT`/`PATCH` requests.
 The decorator expects that responce will be with `id` field and uses `.get_object()` after request to send it.